nanoporetech/megalodon/docs/extras_calibrate.rst

 Calibration file estimation is broken down into two step, 1) ground truth statistic generation (``megalodon_extras calibrate generate_*`` commands and 2) calibration estimation.
 Detail of these steps for both modified base and sequence variants can be found below.

+Note that the plots produced by the calibration procedure (with examples shown below) are stored in the repository for each released model in the GitHub repository (``megalodon/model_data/``).

 ---------------------------------------------
 ``megalodon_extras calibrate modified_bases``
 ---------------------------------------------